 The so-called Remediation Time is the time of detecting malware between downloading it by a browser, running in the system, detection, and resolving security incident.
 We measure the time for each tested product to better highlight the differences between security software when confronted with threats in the wild.

-Remediation Time occurs only for the POST-Launch level, i.e. it refers to the analysis when a virus has been launched and blocked by a tested product.
-Keep in mind that we do not calculate the time to respond and resolve an incident at the early level of blocking in a browser (PRE-Launch) because it is always 0 seconds (preventive protection).
+Remediation Time occurs for the PRE and POST-Launch level, i.e. it refers to the analysis when a virus has been downloaded, launched and blocked by a tested product.

 Remediation Time for each sample is used to calculate the average time to respond and resolve an incident from the whole test in a given edition.
 In addition, we collect the maximum Remediation Time, as well as the shortest time to detect and resolve an issue with malware.